Policy & Issues

 - Commitment to the responsibilities outlined in the EPPRD.

-- Supporting biosecurity research, development and extension relevant to the grape and wine industry.
+- Prioritised biosecurity research, development and extension for the benefit of the vine, grape and wine sectors.

-- Enhancing surveillance for exotic and significant endemics and developing capability to demonstrate area freedom status.
+- Enhancing surveillance and diagnostics for exotic and significant endemics and developing capacity to demonstrate area freedom status.